- What happens once I am accepted?

 Nobody is perfect.
 Chances are that no matter how conscientious you may be, you may eventually make a mistake.

-The Employer is in the member pleasing business every second of every day.
-If you are not assisting the members directly, then you are probably assisting someone who is and our primary focus is always their satisfaction.
-If this sentiment constantly occupies your thoughts and actions then you will be upholding the standards of the Employer.
-If it does not, then you will fall short of the Employer’s expectations.
+The employer is in the member-pleasing business every second of every day.
+If you are not assisting the members directly, then you are probably assisting someone who is, and the primary focus is always their satisfaction.
+If this sentiment constantly occupies your thoughts and actions, then you will be upholding the standards of the employer.
+If it does not, then you will fall short of the employer’s expectations.

 When rules are broken, policies disregarded or avoidable mistakes made, then there are unfortunate consequences.
 Your manager may give you a verbal warning by simply speaking to you about your performance or he/she may issue you a written warning, depending on the circumstances and the severity of the situation.
 Three warnings in any combination will result in suspension and/or termination.
 Keep in mind that this process is merely a guideline.